enes-sahinn/Sorting-Algorithms/README.md

 * [Contact](#contact)

 ## About The Project
-This project aims to implement and test all three sorting algorithms: Heapsort, DualPivotQuickSort and Bucketsort.
+This project aims to implement,test and compare all three sorting algorithms: Heapsort, DualPivotQuickSort and Bucketsort.

 ## Information About Algorithms